bonniehardie/Kylo_Renstagram/README.md

 Kylo_Renstagram is a clone of Instagram, with the following features:

 - Profile page displaying bio, avatar, and picture grid
-- Users can: post pictures, like pictures, delete pictures, comment on other users pictures
+- Logged-in users can: post pictures, like pictures, delete pictures, comment on other users pictures
-- Demo user
+- Demo user experience available
+- Non-logged-in users will be redirected to sign-up page

 Bonus features:
 - Users can follow other users